Roy Greenslade and the IRA: N.I coverage scrutinised - Press Gazette

 In the piece, he talks about his friendship with Pat Doherty, who has been named in parliament as a former member of the Provisional IRA.

-He states: “From very early on in our friendship [with Pat Doherty and his wife], we four found ourselves in complete agreement about the right of the Irish people to engage in armed struggle.
+He states: “From very early on in our friendship [with Doherty and his wife], we four found ourselves in complete agreement about the right of the Irish people to engage in armed struggle.

 “I came to accept that the fight between the forces of the state and a group of insurgents was unequal and therefore could not be fought on conventional terms.
 In other words, I supported the use of physical force.”